 In order to allow as many women as possible to experience Kulapalooza,

 We are grateful for every woman that comes to Kulapalooza and sincerely hope that our guests have an incredible night sleep.
 We will provide earplugs to all attendees to minimize disturbances from roommates that snore.

-Please arrive between 3-4 p.m. on October 25.
+Please arrive between 3-4 p.m. on September 10 or October 15 (depending on the event you signed up for).
 You will receive your swag bag and your room assignments.
 Take some time to get used to your home for the weekend.
 Meet your roommates, review your schedule for the weekend, find your classrooms, check out the lake, wander the grounds and meet us in the dining hall around 5pm.